evillogic/infosec-blog/content/posts/cracking-passwords-aws.md

 Coalfire released [npk](https://github.com/c6fc/npk) in 2019, which is massively helpful for automated deployment of cloud resources to crack passwords.
 This is a very cool project that aims to automate the process of spinning up resources to crack passwords and shut them down in order to never need to buy a GPU or risk running expensive cloud resources for too long.

+[Hashtopolis](https://github.com/hashtopolis/server) is the de-facto standard for cracking infrastructure now, which allows management of many cracking jobs through a convenient web application.
+It supports multiple users, has an API, and allows management of cracking clusers as well.

 ## Cracking SHA1 with Rainbow Tables

 The rainbow tables are split into several parts, and those parts are split into several parts as well.
 I can only assume this is done for torrenting purposes.
 You can download them like this once you've found the table you want.